-From the time the Saturday Detention is assigned and until it's served, the student is on restriction.
+From the time the Saturday Detention is assigned and until it's served, the student is may be placed on restriction.
 While on restriction, the student may not participate in ANY extra-curricular activities, such as the following:

 School dances, athletic events, and club activities until detention is served.
 Additionally, driving privileges may be revoked until detention is served.